 Chickpeas for Healthy Digestion

-Chickpeas have a positive effect on digestion due to their high fiber content.
+Chickpeas have a positive effect on digestion and intestinal health due to their high fiber content.
 Two thirds of chickpea dietary fibers are insoluble.
 As a result, they pass through the digestive tract unchanged until they reach the large intestine.
 On their way, they stimulate intestinal peristalsis, clean the intestines, and maintain a healthy intestinal environment.

 In the last bowel section, the bacteria of the large intestine partially break down the indigestible fibers into short-chain fatty acids, such as acetic acid, propionic acid and butyric acid.
-These short-chain fatty acids are absorbed by the cells of the colon wall and used as a source of energy.
+These short-chain fatty acids get absorbed by the cells of the colon wall and used as a source of energy.

 The dietary fibers of chickpeas contribute to keeping the intestinal mucosa healthy, which in turn reduces the risk of colon problems, including cancer.
 Chickpeas also contain antioxidants known to prevent cancer.